-Your task is to summarize a certain research topic in a way that the reader (e.g. a fellow student) is able to understand the main questions, problems, and insights.

-Workflow:

-- Literature review - What are the most relevant papers on this topic?
-How are they related? - Are there different streams of the literature?
-How are they related? - Section on theory, conceptual framework, hypotheses - What are the economic mechanisms that are analyzed in the empirical analysis? - Empirical strategy - How can we use data to analyze the topic/research question? - What are the pitfalls?
-What are the solutions? - Explain the essence of the research strategy on your own words. - Empirical results - Include figures/tables from your preferred paper.
-Explain and discuss them in your own words.

-Conclusion

-- Briefly summarize the main results. - What are the main implications of the results? - What are the implications for society or policymakers?

-Introduction

-- Write the introduction last! - The introduction is extremely important.
-The first impression will stick in the reader's mind! - What is the topic of your thesis? - Why is it relevant?
-Why should the reader spend 30 minutes of her/his life reading it? - Give a preview on what methods are used and on the main results

-General advice

-- Your thesis should provide a value added by synthesizing the literature on the respective topic - Merely reproducing literature in your own words is not enough!
-Provide explanations and discussions. - An uninformed reader should not need to read the original papers in order to understand your thesis. - Your thesis should have a "red string" or leitmotif, i.e. a clear and logical structure - Write in a linear way but refer to insights from previous parts of your paper
+- Your task is to summarize a certain research topic in a way that the reader (e.g. a fellow student) is able to understand the main questions, problems, and insights.
+Write about the following issues: - Why is the topic relevant? - What economic or sociological mechanisms/theories are relevant for the topic? - How can data be used to analyze the topic?
+(What are the pitfalls?
+What are the solutions?) - What are the insights from the base paper and other works on the topic? - What are the main implications of these insights for research? - What are the implications for society or policymakers? - Merely summarizing the base literature will not get you anything better than a 3.0! - General advice - Write the introduction last!
+It should provide an overview over your thesis. - Your thesis should provide a value added by synthesizing the literature on the respective topic and by providing further explanations and discussion. - An uninformed reader should not need to read the original papers in order to understand your thesis. - Your thesis should have a "red string" or leitmotif, i.e. a clear and logical structure